Johnson went pretty hard in the showdown with King over Rwandan politics - ExBulletin

 Johnson went pretty hard in the showdown with King over Rwandan politics

-Boris Johnson has confronted the King, essentially blaming him for calling Rwanda’s asylum policy appalling, it has been claimed.
+Oris Johnson confronted the king, essentially blaming him for calling Rwanda’s asylum policy appalling, it has been alleged.

 Guto Harri, who served as No 10 communications director under the former prime minister, claimed Mr Johnson told him he was quite tough on the then prince.